kirchners-manta/multifidelity-water/README.md

 ...
 ```
 The program also checks whether the LJ parameters given in the input file are identical to the ones used in the LAMMPS simulations (and throws an error if not).

+After executing the `mfmc-prep` algorithm, the mean and standard deviation of the diffusion coefficients for each model are calculated and stored in the model group as attributes `mean` and `std`.
+Additionally, the correlations between the models are calculated and stored in as attribute `correlation`.

 ## Implementation hints
 @CodingAllan, to implement your algorithms, I recommend following the structure that I used [here](./src/mfwater/algo_chemical_model/).